Home · FAQ

 Do you sell my data?
 Do carriers know I checked them?

-No and no. fleetfax requires no account, sells no data, and carriers are not notified of lookups.
-The website uses ordinary analytics to understand aggregate usage; lookups aren't tied to your identity because we don't know who you are.
+No and no. The carrier report needs no account at all, a fleetfax account is free when you want one, we sell no data, and carriers are not notified of lookups.
+The website uses ordinary analytics to understand aggregate usage.
+A report you run without an account isn't tied to any identity, because we don't know who you are.

 Is fleetfax affiliated with FMCSA?

 No. fleetfax reads public FMCSA data and is not affiliated with, endorsed by, or connected to FMCSA or the U.S. Department of Transportation.
-And to state the obvious plainly: a fleetfax report is information, not legal advice or a compliance certification.
+A fleetfax report is information, not legal advice or a compliance certification.

 Something not answered here?
 Email [email protected].
 A real person reads and replies to every message.